whyrusleeping/gx-go/README.md

 gx-go rewrite --undo
 ```

+A few other notes:

+- When publishing, make sure that you don't have any duplicate dependencies
+  (different hash versions of the same package).
+You can check this with `gx
+  deps dupes`
+- Make sure that you arent missing any dependencies, With your dependencies
+  written in gx form, run `gx-go dvcs-deps`.
+If it outputs any package that is
+  not the package you are publishing, you should probably look at importing
+  that package to gx as well.
+- Make sure the tests pass with gx rewritten deps. `gx test` will write gx deps
+  and run `go test` for you.

 ## NOTE:
 It is highly recommended that you set your `GOPATH` to a temporary directory when running import.
 This ensures that your current go packages are not affected, and also that fresh versions of